-The Bookworm Is In Her Mind: Meditation and Magick Welcome to the Bookworm newsletter!
-This month's topic was suggested by my lovely partner Ryan.
-I would love any and all feedback so feel free to reply to this email or contact me at my preferred internet lurking places down at the bottom.
-If you know about...
+The Bookworm Gets Sexy: Sex Magic Many thanks to my partner Ryan, for taking the above sexy picture and for experimenting with me.
+I love feedback so feel free to reply to this email or contact me at my preferred internet lurking places down at the bottom.
+If you know about some resources I've missed, lemme...
 Continue Reading →